matijakolaric-com/django-music-publisher/docs/installation.rst

 ++++++++++++++++++++

 The only optional setting is ``MUSIC_PUBLISHER_SOCIETIES``.
-In the default setup, only 18 societies from 12 countries are present, as well as two administrative agencies.
+In the default set-up, only 18 societies from 12 countries are present, as well as two administrative agencies.
 If you need to add additional societies, do it with this setting (and not in the ``models.py``).